Friday, July 24, 2026

 this brought to mind that sometimes the tiny things bring great happiness to someone else — and quiet satisfaction to ourselves.

-somewhere today, a child will discover a ladybug. someone is going to pull the first tomato from a backyard garden they have been checking each morning. someone who has been trying for weeks will finally make the connection that lets them tie a shoe. someone will catch the largest fish ever and they won't have to exaggerate the experience. ...there is also someone who will find peace withing by setting a boundary.
+somewhere today, a child will discover a ladybug. someone is going to pull the first tomato from a backyard garden they have been checking each morning. someone who has been trying for weeks will finally make the connection that lets them tie a shoe. someone will catch the largest fish ever and they won't have to exaggerate the experience. ...there is also someone who will find peace within by setting a boundary.

 none of these things are newsworthy. yet each moment is notable. together, they keep the world moving forward.